thias/glim/README.md

 or

 2. Two partitions.
-The first partition must be formatted as FAT32 with the filesystem label `GLIM`.
+The small first partition must be formatted as FAT32 with the filesystem label `GLIM`, I suggest 100MB in size.
 The second partition should be formatted as Ext4 with the filesystem label `GLIMISO`.
 It's best if the USB stick uses MBR, but if it uses GPT (as GNOME's Disks utility does) then GRUB only supports installing for EFI (not BIOS) - unless you add a third BIOS Boot partition.
 GLIM needs the BIOS Boot partition to come after the other two partitions.

 See the link below for details on how to create a BIOS Boot partition: